Bird

 20) Pine Siskin (Carduelis pinus)

-up as many tent caterpillar eggs as they can find.
-Among the most helpful egg
+gobble up as many tent caterpillar eggs as they can find.
+Among the most

-hunters are bluebirds, blue jays, tufted titmice, and chickadees.
-Black and
+helpful egg hunters are bluebirds, blue jays, tufted titmice, and

-yellow-billed cuckoos, Baltimore orioles, redwing blackbirds, phoebes, red-eyed
+chickadees.
+Black and yellow-billed cuckoos, Baltimore orioles, redwing

-vireos, robins, and downy woodpeckers will eat the caterpillars, too."
+blackbirds, phoebes, red-eyed vireos, robins, and downy woodpeckers will eat

 (8)